 Changing or cancelling your appointment

-- If you need to change or cancel an appointment, please contact the Outpatient Clinic that you will be attending to organise another appointment.
+- If you need to change or cancel an appointment, please contact the Outpatient Clinic that you will be attending or call your nearest facility on:

 What to do if you are on a waiting list